DilwoarH/JuzByJuz/README.md

 ## View Options

-### Presentation Mode
+### TikTok-Style Reader

+Open `index.html` in your browser to view Juz summaries in a vertical scrolling, TikTok-style format.
+Features:

+- Smooth vertical scrolling
+- Navigation dots for quick access
+- Beautiful dark mode interface
+- Responsive design
+- Lazy loading of content

-Open `index.html` in your browser to view all Juz summaries as beautiful presentations.
-You can also serve the directory using any static file server, for example:
+You can serve the directory using any static file server, for example:

 ```bash
 # Using Python (Python 3)